ValeriaW/ValeriaW.github.io/_posts/2019-03-26-Homework-CMD.md

 ---
 layout: post
-title: Comand Line completed
+title: Command Line completed
 ---

-My first homework post confirming the completion of the Comand Line Course on CodeAcademy!
+My first homework post confirming the completion of the Command Line Course on CodeAcademy!
 <!-- more -->

 # Homework 1